noahehall/theBookOfNoah/databases/mysql_new.md

   - `low_priority` instructs the server to wait until there are no queries on the table before operating on rows.
     - when the table is free it is locked for the action and will prevent concurrency
     - `delete`, `insert`,
-  - `ignore` - applies to all clauses and instructs mysql to ignore any error messages regarding duplicate rows that may occur as aa result of a column change
+  - `ignore` - applies to all clauses and instructs mysql to ignore any error messages regarding duplicate rows that may occur as a result of a column change
-    - will keep the first unique row found adn drop any duplicate rows
+    - will keep the first unique row found and drop any duplicate rows
     - otherwise the statement will be terminated and changes will roll back
     - `insert`, `delete`
+    - see `show warnings` to review any generated warning messages ignored by this clause